-Like anyone else, great leaders also go through periods of struggle or a rut, but they do not allow themselves to remain in a leadership rut for long periods of time.
+Like anyone else, great leaders also go through periods of struggle or a rut, but they don’t allow themselves to remain in a leadership rut for long periods of time.

 The danger leaders face for not dealing with a rut quickly is that it will:

-- Affect their self-confidence, which in turn, will affect their ability to make right decisions.
+- Affect their self-confidence, which will affect their ability to make right decisions.